-Pursuant to the approval of the 2022-23 Pro Forma Budget by the Board of Directors, the following Assessment information applies for Fiscal 2022-23: (July 1, through June 30th)
+Pursuant to the approval of the 2023-24 Pro Forma Budget by the Board of Directors, the following Assessment information applies for Fiscal 2023-24: (July 1, through June 30th)

-The approved 2022-23 Pro Forma Budget provides for No increase over the Assessment level used to fund the 2021-22 Budget.
-Effective July 1, 2022 the Annual Assessment will be \$24.00, per property, per year.
+The approved 2023-24 Pro Forma Budget provides for No increase over the Assessment level used to fund the 2022-23 Budget.
+Effective July 1, 2023 the Annual Assessment will be \$24.00, per property, per year.

-The Board has been careful in managing the Association's expenses during 2021-22.
-It is hoped that after carefully reviewing the enclosed Pro-Forma Budget and Annual Disclosures, property owners will support the 2022-23 Budget so Operating expenses are funded properly.
+The Board has been careful in managing the Association's expenses during 2022-23.
+It is hoped that after carefully reviewing the enclosed Pro-Forma Budget and Annual Disclosures, property owners will support the Budget so Operating expenses are funded properly.
 The Association has no Reserve Components..
 This packet is important for Member property values and will also ensure that MPOA will be an attractive investment for lenders and prospective buyers.

-Invoices will be mailed to all property owners in June 2022.
-Assessments are due on July 1, 2022 and delinquent if not received before August 1st Late payments are subject to a \$10 late fee and interest of 1% per month on the unpaid balance.
-Everyone's prompt payments will be appreciated for the efficient operation of the Association.
+Invoices will be mailed to all property owners in June 2023.
+Assessments are due on July 1, 2023 and delinquent if not received before August 1st Late payments are subject to a \$10 late fee Everyone's prompt payments will be appreciated for the efficient operation of the Association.